How to Plant Bulbs

 Summer blooming bulbs don’t need to be planted in large groups like spring blooming bulbs.
 Rather than being the centerpiece, they are components of an overall design.
 They can blend in or contrast with your other flowers so smaller numbers are required for the desired effect.

 Observe the same planting depths and spacing that you used when planting bulbs in the fall.
-Don’t plant them too close to your perennials so that your valuable plants aren’t disturbed when you dig up your bulbs in the fall.
+If you live in the North, don’t plant them too close to your perennials so that your valuable plants aren’t disturbed when you dig up your bulbs in the fall.
 It’s usually a good idea to surround your bulbs with annuals which will be removed at the same time as your bulbs.

 How to Plant Iris